GMOD/jb2profile/README.md

 ### How to read results

-- igvjs - a create-react-app with igv package from npm installed
+- igvjs - a create-react-app with igv package from npm installed. the igv.js is instrumented to output "DONE" to the console when finished, and to have an increased fetchSizeLimit (which is otherwise git in CRAM longread tests)
 - jbrowse-web-1.7.4 - stock
 - jb2 noserial - removes serialization across webworker which removes ability to click on features, and is just here to demonstrate the overhead of